Maine Sports Betting

 Maine Online Lottery

-The Maine Lottery does not sell tickets online but it does offer a subscription service for customers 18 or older with a Maine mailing address.
+The Maine Lottery does not sell tickets online but it does offer a subscription service for residents 18 or older.
 Subscriptions may be managed online, but payment is only accepted via check or money order sent by mail.

-Lottery players may purchase subscription plans online that run for 13 weeks, 26 weeks or 52 weeks.
-Each subscription automatically enters players into two drawings per week for the duration of the subscription.
+Lottery players may purchase subscription plans online that run for 13 weeks, 26 weeks, or 52 weeks.
+Each subscription automatically enters players into two drawings per week.

 The games offered include Tri State Megabucks, Powerball, Mega Millions and Lucky for Life.
 Prices for subscriptions range from $52 to $208 depending on the game and length of subscription.